stratisproject/FederatedSidechains/Requirements/cross-chain-transfer.md

 ## Considerations ##

-- What is the fee going to be on the transfer trx (to maintain determinism)
+- What is the fee going to be on the transfer trx (to maintain determinism)?
-- What if a block is full of transfer transactions (too full for the other chain)
+- What if a block is full of transfer transactions (too full for the other chain)?
-- What if all members are offline how do we handle resync of federation members
+- What if all members are offline how do we handle resync of federation members?
+- If a member comes online as the current leader, without having been present for a previous unprocessed block, they will need to get signatures from the other members for that previous block.
+This implies the need for some form of rebroadcast mechanism, presumably initiated by the current leader.
+- If the maturity of a UTXO has to be considered (i.e. due to the possibility of reorgs), then there is a bootstrapping issue when the network is first initialised.
+The premine is a single UTXO, and would have to be split in order for the chain to have adequate UTXO bandwidth.
+This splitting would have to be done on a continuous basis to preserve a pool of available UTXOs of appropriate sizes.
+These sizes are difficult to anticipate in advance as they would depend on the particular sidechain.
+- In general there is a UTXO bandwidth issue due to the ancestor transaction limit in a block.
+In other words, per UTXO per block, there are a finite number of transactions that could potentially be constructed from it, no matter what value the UTXO itself has.
+- The described design implies that deposits requested will be processed in batches in transfer transactions with multiple outputs.
+Thus the block hash of the originating block is stored in the OP_RETURN output of the transfer transaction.
+However, due to various scenarios where not all the transactions in a block can be processed (due to size or other reasons) this implies that multiple transfer transactions could have the same OP_RETURN contents.

-What can cause a member to generate a multisig that is different for the rest of the federation (break determinism)
+- What can cause a member to generate a multisig that is different for the rest of the federation (i.e. break determinism)?